Burial Ground Rules and Regulations

 Graves will be allocated on a next available basis, at the final discretion of the Parish Council but the wishes of applicants will be met wherever possible.

-The Exclusive Right of Burial for an unallocated plot can be purchased for a period of 70 years.
+The Exclusive Right of Burial can be purchased for a period of 70 years.
 The Exclusive Right of Burial can only be transferred to another person or persons who are entitled and via the legal process adopted by the Parish Council.

 All graves will be excavated and prepared for interment by the Parish Council or their approved contractors only.
 No other person will be allowed to undertake any excavations within the burial ground except with the express permission of the Parish Council.